May 13, 2019

 The family assured Dr. Haglund that Ruth loved life and would have their complete support during the difficult weeks ahead.

-That's when cardiothoracic surgeon Travis Abicht, MD, stepped in.
+That's when the cardiothoracic surgeon stepped in.
 He consulted with the health system's interdisciplinary team of intensivists, anesthesiologists, nurses and respiratory therapists.
 They wanted to put Ruth on a more advanced life-support system to give her heart and lungs a chance to rest.
 It's called extracorporeal membrane oxygenation, or ECMO.

-"We have a lot of experience with mechanical circulatory support," explains Dr. Abicht.
+"We have a lot of experience with mechanical circulatory support," the surgeon explains.
 "We know how to match the right therapy with the right patient.
 ECMO is not for everyone.
 But with the right patient, it can be a tremendous tool."

 The cardiothoracic surgery ICU team connected Ruth to the ECMO machine and monitored her vitals around the clock.
 After several days, her condition was still dire, but she had stabilized enough for surgery.

 What Ruth really needed was a new heart, but she was too sick for a heart transplant.
-Dr. Abicht gave her the next best thing – a battery-operated left ventricular assist device (LVAD).
+The surgeon gave her the next best thing – a battery-operated left ventricular assist device (LVAD).
 It pumps blood to the body when the lower left chamber of the heart no longer functions.

-During the 4-hour surgery, Dr. Abicht and his team implanted the LVAD in Ruth's chest.
+During the 4-hour surgery, the surgeon and his team implanted the LVAD in Ruth's chest.
 The operation was a success, but Ruth was not out of the woods yet.

 Her body was still frail from the initial heart trauma.
 Transitioning her from the ECMO machine to her new LVAD was touch-and-go.
 To improve her chances of survival, the team performed a temporary tracheostomy and placed a feeding tube in her stomach.
 Ruth remained in a medically induced coma in the cardiothoracic surgery ICU for 3 weeks.

-"There were many days we all questioned whether Ruth would make it," says Dr. Abicht.
+"There were many days we all questioned whether Ruth would make it," the surgeon says.
 "We were willing to take the risk because she was an otherwise healthy lady, she had great family support, and the entire team of nurses, doctors, surgeons and cardiologists felt if we worked together, we could get her through this."

 For the family, it was difficult to see Ruth's limp body attached to a multitude of tubes and monitors.
 They missed her effervescent personality and beautiful smile.
 But they felt blessed she was still alive.